neondatabase/neon/docs/rfcs/025-generation-numbers.md

 unavailable, will now not resume service to users until the control plane is available.
 We could avoid this by having a timeout on communication with the control plane, and after some timeout, resume service with the previous generation numbers (assuming this was persisted to disk).
 However, this is unlikely to be needed as the control plane is already an essential & highly available component.
-Also, having a node re-use an old generation number would complicate reasoning about the system, as it would break the invariant that a generation number uniquely identifies a tenant's attachment to a given pageserver _process_: it would merely identify the tenant's attachment to the pageserver _machine_ or its _on-disk-state_.
+Also, having a node reuse an old generation number would complicate reasoning about the system, as it would break the invariant that a generation number uniquely identifies a tenant's attachment to a given pageserver _process_: it would merely identify the tenant's attachment to the pageserver _machine_ or its _on-disk-state_.